jjginga/jjginga.github.io/_posts/2024-12-26-ai_changing_the_game.md

 ## Introduction

 The rise of advanced AI, particularly models like OpenAI?s O3, is reshaping the software development landscape.
 OpenAI's O3 model, announced on December 20, 2024, is designed to enhance reasoning capabilities, enabling it to tackle complex tasks in coding, mathematics, and science.
 Reportedly, it can perform 72% of tasks a software engineer faces daily, including writing efficient code snippets, debugging, and optimizing algorithms.
-Early case studies have demonstrated that developers using O3 have seen productivity boosts of up to 40%, especially in repetitive or time-intensive tasks.
+Early case studies have demonstrated that developers using O3 have seen productivity boosts of up to 40%, especially in repetitive or time-intensive tasks[1].

 However, such groundbreaking advancements come at a cost.
-Tools like OpenAI?s O3, while incredibly powerful, are currently resource-intensive and expensive to operate?**costing as much as $1,000 per task**.
+Tools like OpenAI?s O3, while incredibly powerful, are currently resource-intensive and expensive to operate - **costing as much as $1,000 per task**[2].
 This limits their accessibility to large organizations or well-funded teams for now.

 Yet, as with most technologies, history has shown that costs tend to decrease over time as adoption scales and efficiencies improve.
-A prime example is cloud storage: over the past decade, costs have dropped by more than 80%, making it widely accessible.
+A prime example is cloud storage: over the past decade, costs have dropped by more than 80%, making it widely accessible[3].
 It?s reasonable to expect AI tools like O3 to follow a similar trajectory, eventually democratizing access and enabling businesses of all sizes to leverage their potential.

----

 ## Adapting to AI